 - All other skilled union trades and fabricators: 40 cents for every dollar earned.

 - Union laborers: 30 cents for every dollar earned.

 Subcontractor-earned credits can be added to a prime contractor's bid in order to increase the chances of winning the contract as the low bidder.

 For Job Seekers

 How To Become a Pre-Screened ECP Job Candidate

 ECP Training Partners operate construction pre-apprenticeship training programs and pre-screen job candidates to meet specific physical, drug-free and other requirements.
 In addition, ECP Training Partners provide job training and readiness skills including resume preparation, interviewing techniques, confirmation of a high school diploma or equivalent and information about specific construction trade union requirements.

-The ECP Community Partner will provide the Tollway with resumes of pre-screened qualified job applicants, Illinois Department of Employment Security eligibility approval and Tollway candidate referral forms.
+The ECP Training Partner will provide the Tollway with resumes of pre-screened qualified job applicants, Illinois Department of Employment Security eligibility approval and Tollway candidate referral forms.
 The Tollway then forwards ECP job candidate resumes to contractors and subcontractors who have current job opportunities and have requested ECP candidate referrals.
 Contractors and subcontractors conduct the interviews and make the hiring decisions.

 Bid Credit Schedule